What is Marijuana?

 Since the seeds themselves contain no THC, many of them must have still been inside the seed bract.
 It so happens these contain the heaviest concentrations of psychoactive cannabinoids found anywhere on the plant.

-Be aware of the legal status of marijuana in your locality.
-Marijuana is still illegal for recreational use in 42 U.S. states.
-Twenty-two states haven’t even gotten around to passing compassionate medical marijuana laws.
+Be aware of the legal status of marijuana where you live.
+Marijuana is still illegal for recreational use in 41 U.S. states.
+Many haven’t even gotten around to passing compassionate medical marijuana laws.

 For a handy reference on which states have legalized and which haven’t, see this map from Governing.